The population of Ilkeston in 1851 was 6122, in 1861 it was 8374, and in 1871 it was 9662.

 This section begins to show how close and restricted the relationships within some sections of Ilkeston’s society were in this mid-Victorian period.

-On the east side of Bath Street, against the Town Station, were the house and two small shops occupied by Mr James Chadwick.
+Adeline starts us off at 74 Bath Street (in 1871), the premises of James Chadwick.
+We are standing “on the east side of Bath Street, against the Town Station, where the house and two small shops occupied by Mr James Chadwick were.

 Born about 1803, the son of rag merchant Charles and Mary (nee Richards), James Chadwick married Ann Brentnall, the eldest daughter of builder John and Hannah (nee Hickton) in January 1830.

 And as a result of this marriage James became brother-in-law to …